Online Submissions

 - Citations should be verified and properly formatted.

-- References to literature sources in the text should be numbered in square brackets.
+- References to literature sources in the text should be numbered in square brackets [1,2].

-- Non-indexed sources (see the Literature section) should be referenced in footnotes.
+- Non-indexed sources (see the Literature section) should be referenced in footnotes.1

-- References in the body text including names should start with initials before last names (According to P.M.
+- References in the body text including names should start with initials followed by last names (According to P.M.
 Ivanov et al. [25], as well as J.K.
 Johnson et al. [26]).

 - Foreign last names should be spelled as in the source publication.